North Country Trail Association

 Long Lake west of Craig Lake State Park to Rock River Road in Alger County

 The Marquette Area Chapter, the first chartered Chapter of the NCTA, is located in the central upper peninsula (UP) of Michigan.
 Marquette, an official NCTA Trail Town and largest city in the UP, serves as the Chapter’s base.
-For hikers heading west, Marquette is the last town the Trail travels through for about 200 miles, making it an essential stopping point for resupply.
+For hikers heading west, Marquette is the last town the trail travels through for about 200 miles, making it an essential stopping point for resupply.
 Our Chapter holds three general membership meetings per year with varied topics of interest to our members.
-Other activities include periodic hikes/snowshoes, a National Trails Day hike, and the North Country National Scenic Trail Day “Celebrate Walking in Marquette.”
-Typically through the hiking season, our Trail Crew and Trail Adopters schedule multiple days to maintain the Trail each week.
+Other activities include periodic hikes and snowshoes, along with events celebrating National Trails Day in June and the North Country National Scenic Trail Day / National Public Lands Day in September.
+Throughout the hiking season, our Trail Crew and Trail Adopters schedule multiple days to maintain the trail each month.
 We welcome one and all to attend and participate in our Chapter activities!
 Connect with us and learn more about our upcoming events.

 kety DataKey Data

-Warning: Craig Lake State Park backcountry campsites will be by reservation only starting in 2023.
+Warning: As of 2023, Craig Lake State Park backcountry campsites will be by reservation only.
 Camping season runs from May 20 through November 1.
-Reservations will become available November 20, 2022.
+Reservations for next year will become available in late November.
 All overnight backpackers will be required to make a backcountry reservation for a specific campsite.
 Dispersed camping is not allowed.
 Long distance NCNST hikers can call the Van Riper State Park Campground Office at 906-339-4461 prior to their hike to inform the DNR that they are traveling through, and DNR staff can check them in.
 Hikers will be allowed to print reservation papers and have them available should a backcountry ranger ask to see them.

 Chapter Trail Section

-The Marquette Area Chapter begins at the Long Lake Outlet 1.1 miles west of Craig Lake State Park in eastern Baraga County, travels across Marquette County - the largest county in the state - and ends at Rock River Road in western Alger County for a total distance of 120 miles.
-Along the way are some great attractions, some requiring the hiker to use a spur trail to access: Rock River Falls, Laughing Whitefish Falls, Lakenenland Junkyard Sculpture Park, Lake LaVasseur, the Lake Superior Shoreline, the City of Marquette, the Dead River Storage Basin, Hogback Mountain, Sugarloaf Mountain, more Lake Superior shoreline at Wetmore Landing and Little Presque Isle Recreation areas, the Elliott Donnelley Wilderness, the Little Garlic Falls, unnamed falls on the Little Garlic River, unnamed falls on the Dead River, the McCormick Wilderness, and Craig Lake State Park, Michigan’s most remote state park.
+The Marquette Area Chapter begins at the Long Lake Outlet 1.1 miles west of Craig Lake State Park in eastern Baraga County, travels across Marquette County - the largest county in the state - and ends at Rock River Road in western Alger County for a total distance of about 110 miles.
+Along the way are some great attractions, some requiring the hiker to use a spur trail to access: Rock River Falls, Laughing Whitefish Falls, Lakenenland Sculpture Park (a drop-in shelter is provided for long-distance NCT hikers), Lake LaVasseur, the Lake Superior Shoreline, the City of Marquette, the Dead River Storage Basin, Hogback Mountain, Sugarloaf Mountain, more Lake Superior shoreline at Wetmore Landing and Little Presque Isle Recreation areas, the Elliott Donnelley Wilderness, the Little Garlic Falls, unnamed falls on the Little Garlic River, unnamed falls on the Dead River, the McCormick Wilderness, and Craig Lake State Park, Michigan’s most remote state park.
 Much of our trail is remote and rugged so if you are searching for solitude: Head southeast of Mangum Road and hike east, or head west of County Road 510 and hike west.
 If you prefer more traveled trail, hike between those two locations.

 Trail Town: Marquette

-A historic city nestled on the shore of the world’s largest freshwater, Lake Superior, Marquette is a unique place.
-Located in Michigan’s Upper Peninsula, the City of Marquette is pleased to be named a NCTA Trail Town and the moniker is certainly appropriate.
-In addition to the North Country Trail, the City includes access points to the Iron Ore Heritage Trail, Noquemanon Trail Network and the Hiawatha Water Trail, as well as the City of Marquette’s Multi-Use Pathway.
+Marquette is a historic city nestled on the shore of Lake Superior, one of the world’s largest freshwater lakes.
+The community has an outdoor adventure vibe, with many breweries, coffee shops, and restaurants for recharging after hiking the North Country Trail.
+The city of Marquette is pleased to be named an NCTA Trail Town and the moniker is certainly appropriate.
+In addition to the North Country Trail, the city includes access points to the Iron Ore Heritage Trail, the Noquemanon Trail Network, the Hiawatha Water Trail, as well as the City of Marquette’s Multi-Use Pathway.

 Connect and Get Involved